Nerd-Culture-09/Stripe-Payment/README.md

     - Integrating multiple payment methods ( current credit cards only).

 3. **Creating an API Route Handler**
-    - Securely processing payments using Stripe's API.
+    - Payments are securely processed using Stripe's API.
     - Handling post requests to create **payment intents** for processing payments.

 4. **Redirecting to a Success Page**